manuelsanti1986/en-605-787-jhu-front-end-dev/README.md

 - **Solution Link:**
     - [Module 3 Solution](https://manuelsanti1986.github.io/jhu-front-end-dev/module3-solution)

-- **Description:** The first assigment was dedicated to learn the basics of the Cascading Style Sheets (CSS) language used to describe the presentation of an HTML document.
+- **Description:** The second assigment was dedicated to learn the basics of the using Bootstrap for styling a static website.

 ### Module 4: Assignment #3